Calebh101/dexcom/README.md

 Next, you need a session ID.
 This is temporary, so you will need to remake this every once in a while.
 I'll tell you how to do that efficiently in the next section.

-In order to get a session ID, you need to send a username, a password, and an application id to the server.
+In order to get a session ID, you need to send a username, a password again, and the application ID to the server, again.
 Depending on where the user is (in the US, out of the US, or Japan), you will send the request to one of these URLs:

 - US: https://share2.dexcom.com/ShareWebServices/Services/General/LoginPublisherAccountById
 - Out of US: https://shareous1.dexcom.com/ShareWebServices/Services/General/LoginPublisherAccountById